State 4-H Plant Science Contest

 NJHA Study Manual - A good online resource for 4-H members interested in doing independent research on plant science

-University of California Agriculture and Natural Resources (UC ANR) Master Gardener Program - The UC ANR Master Gardener Program extends UC research-based information about home horticulture and pest management to the public.
+University of California (UC) Master Gardener Program - The UC Master Gardener Program extends UC research-based information about home horticulture and pest management to the public.